flipacholas/Architecture-of-consoles/articles/xbox.md

 {{< tab name="The ISA" >}}

 {{% inner_markdown %}}
-Indeed, after I mentioned the name Intel it was a matter of time before I introduce the famous **x86**, its instruction set.
+Indeed, after I mentioned 'Intel' it was a matter of time before I introduce the famous **x86**, its instruction set.

-Even though x86 first appeared with the release of the 16-bit CPU called **Intel 8086** in 1978, the ISA has been constantly expanded with more instructions as more Intel CPUs were released (80186, 80286 and so on).
-Consequently, x86 started to fragment as more ground-breaking features were added (i.e. 'real mode', vs 'protected mode' vs 'long mode').
-To tackle this, modern x86 applications commonly targeted the 80386 ISA (also referred as **IA-32** or **i386**) as a baseline, which among other things, operates in a 32-bit environment.
+The first form of x86 debuted with the release of the **Intel 8086** in 1978, a 16-bit CPU.
+Afterwards, the ISA has been constantly expanded with more instructions as more Intel CPUs were released (80186, 80286 and so on).
+Consequently, x86 started to fragment as more ground-breaking features were added (i.e. 'protected mode' and 'long mode').
+To tackle this, modern x86 applications commonly target the 80386 ISA (also referred as **IA-32** or **i386**) as a baseline, which among other things, operates in a 32-bit environment.

-Subsequently, Intel presented enhancements of IA-32 in the form of **extensions**, meaning these may or may not be included in an IA-32 CPU.
-Programs can query the CPU to check if a specific enhancement is present.
+Subsequently, Intel enhanced the IA-32 with the use of **extensions**, meaning the new functions may or may not be included in an IA-32 CPU.
+Programs query the CPU to check if a specific enhancement is present.
 The Xbox's CPU includes two extensions:

 - **MMX** (Multimedia Extension): Adds 57 SIMD instructions and 8 64-bit registers (integers only) that can speed up vector operations.
-- **SSE** (Streaming SIMD extension): Another SIMD-type extension which addresses some of the limitations of MMX (lack of floating-point support and unable to use floating-point unit in parallel).
-It adds 8 128-bit registers (called 'XMM') that hold four 32-bit floats; and 56 new instructions.
+- **SSE** (Streaming SIMD extension): Another SIMD-type extension which addresses the criticism of MMX (lack of floating-point support and unable to use floating-point unit in parallel).
+It adds 56 new instructions and eight 128-bit registers (called 'XMM') that hold four 32-bit `floats`.

-Good news is that since the console will always have the same CPU features, programmers can optimise their code to exploit these extensions as they will always be present.
+Good news is that since the console will always have the exact same CPU, programmers can optimise their code to exploit these extensions as they will always be present.
 {{% /inner_markdown %}}

 {{< /tab >}}